Tokyo Olympics Q&A: 6 months out and murmurs of cancellation

 Q: Will these Olympics look different?

 A: Almost certainly.
 First, athletes will be told to arrive later than usual, and leave early.
-The idea is to keep the Athletes’ Village sparsely populated.
+The idea is to keep the Athletes Village sparsely populated.
 It’s hard to imagine much interaction between athletes, the public and the media.
 Fewer athletes than usual are likely to appear in the opening ceremony.
-Japan media are reporting only 6,000 Olympic athletes will take part.
+Japanese media are reporting only 6,000 Olympic athletes will take part.
 The Olympics involve 11,000 athletes.

 However, from the perspective of the television viewer, everything may look similar to previous Olympics.
 The venues are basically TV stages, and they look the same from one Olympics to the next.
 Fans are now accustomed to viewing sports events in empty stadiums.

 One caveat.
 Ticket sales account for $800 million in income for local organizers.
 No fans means lost revenue and more costs.
 Those costs must be absorbed by Japanese government entities.
-Several Japan government audits have estimated Olympic spending at $25 billion or more.
+Several Japanese government audits have estimated Olympic spending at $25 billion or more.
 All but $6.7 billion is public money.
-Local sponsors have also poured in $3.5 billion to the games.
+Local sponsors have also poured in $3.5 billion.
 Will they get much “bang for their buck?”

-Q: Why all the skeptical comments recently from several insiders — mainly senior IOC member Dick Pound, and Japanese minister Taro Kono.
+Q: Why all the skeptical comments recently from several insiders — mainly senior IOC member Dick Pound and Japanese minister Taro Kono.

 A: Pound and Kono both answered the questions they were asked.